8 BEACON STREET

 Field Services and Organizing

-The Field Services and Organizing Department manages the day-to-day interactions and concerns of Council 93 members and locals throughout our four state region as well as growing Council 93 through organizing workers in both the public and private sector.
-Council 93 field staff are responsible for negotiating contracts, representing members in disiplinary matters, and providing guidance and assistance in labor/managment interactions.
+The Field Services and Organizing Department manages the day-to-day interactions and concerns of our members and locals throughout our four-state region, as well as growing Council 93 through organizing workers in both the public and private sector.
+Council 93 field staff provide support to affiliated locals in every aspect - through contract negotiations, mid-term bargaining, representation of members in disciplinary hearings and/or with other contractual matters, and providing guidance and assistance in labor/management interactions.
+The organizing staff identify and work with unorganized workplaces to educate the workers about the benefits of forming a union in their workplace with AFSCME Council 93, and they lead new groups of workers through the organizing process to form their union, from start to finish.

 Membership Mobilization